-Your Exchange has implemented Primary and DR sites in HOT-HOT (Active - Active) mode.
-This mode ensures all orders, quotes, trades and all other state is replicated to the backup site synchronously.
-In case of a primary site disaster the system can failover to the backup site with minimum time.
+In this mode all orders, quotes, trades and all other state is replicated to the backup site synchronously.
+In case of a primary site disaster the system can failover to the backup site within few seconds for Exchange system.
 The advantage of this scheme is that the full recoverability of all state and the transparency to the end users.
 This also ensures Zero data loss and data integrity at both the sites in event of any disaster.
+ICEX has implemented near site to achieve zero data loss.
+Data is replicated to near site in synchronous mode.
+Synchronous data transfer between primary and near site ensures high level of data integrity.